suayder/JBCS-saliency-methods/README.md

 - `single_image_procedure.ipynb` exemplifies the creation of a single attention map for **tactile paving**
 - `data.py` contains some classes to help in data loading, for instance you can easily iterate over videos or generated clicks.

+generate clicks

+generate segmentation from SAM2 model

+generate points of interest (in case of this paper, curves)

 ## evaluation